How to Survive an IRS Tax Audit of Your Business

 - By correspondence (letter), requesting information through the mail

-- By office audit, requiring you to come to the IRS office for the audit, or
+- By office audit, requiring you to come to the IRS office for the audit

 - By field audit, in which an IRS agent will come to your business to perform the audit.

 The process for an IRS tax audit is fairly simple, for all types of audits.
-You get a notification, you gather information and submit it by the deadline or appointment date, the IRS reviews your response and issues a determination.
-Of course, there is more to the process than that.
+You get a notification, you gather information, and submit it by the deadline or appointment date, the IRS reviews your response and issues a determination.
+Of course, depending on the details of your business's financial situation, there may be more to the process than that.

 Before the IRS shows up to audit your business, it's helpful to know what to do.
 The first thing you need to do is get help from your tax preparer or another tax advisor.
 Then, get your business tax records in order.
-Also included in this article are some tips on what the IRS might focus on during the audit.
+Make sure that your personal and business records are separate and organized.

 If you disagree with the IRS determination resulting from your audit, you may take your case to tax court or go through the appeals process.
 There is a simple appeal process if the total amount you owe (including fines and penalties) is $25,000 or less, and a formal process for larger amounts owed.
 The key to getting an appeal heard is to file in a timely manner and to base your appeal on tax law, not based on moral, religious, political, constitutional, conscientious, or similar grounds.